kasra-hosseini/obspyDMT/README.rst

     git clone https://github.com/kasra-hosseini/obspyDMT.git /path/to/my/obspyDMT

-obspyDMT can be installed then by:
+obspyDMT can be then installed then by:

 ::